Full characterization of biphotons with a generalized quantum interferometer: Abstract

 \section{Abstract}

-Entangled photons (biphotons) in the time-frequency degree of freedom play an important role in both foundational physics and advanced quantum technologies.
-How to fully characterize them becomes a key scientific issue.
-Here, by introducing a frequency shift in one arm of the interferometer, we propose theoretically a generalized combination quantum interferometer which allows simultaneous measurement of the amplitude and phase of biphotons associated with both frequency sum and difference in a single interferometer, performing the full tomography of biphotons.
-By contrast, the generalized Hong-Ou-Mandel and N00N state interferometers only allow for the partial tomography of biphotons.
-This provides an alternative method for full characterization of an arbitrary two-photon state with exchange symmetry and might be potentially useful in high-dimensional quantum information processing.
+Entangled photons (biphotons) in the time-frequency degree of freedom play a crucial role in both foundational physics and advanced quantum technologies.
+Fully characterizing them poses a key scientific challenge.
+Here, we propose a theoretical approach to achieving the complete tomography of biphotons by introducing a frequency shift in one arm of the combination interferometer.
+Our method, a generalized combination interferometer, enables the reconstruction of the full complex joint spectral amplitude associated with both frequency sum and difference in a single interferometer.
+In contrast, the generalized Hong-Ou-Mandel and N00N state interferometers only allow for the partial tomography of biphotons, either in frequency difference or frequency sum.
+This provides an alternative method for full characterization of an arbitrary two-photon state with exchange symmetry and holds potential for applications in high-dimensional quantum information processing.